waimea-jlerch/200DTD-assesment/docs/Design.md

 <!-- Replace this text with an explanation of why the implication is relevant to this particular project. -->
 **Why is this relevant to this project?** <br>
 As I'm working with a system that will be access by students from different countries and cultures from around the globe, so I have to especially be sensitive and aware to all cultures.
+Since the students came from various English backgrounds I have to make sure that the system have simple language that most people will understand.

-I would need to make my end-user feel welcomed when using the system by including all hello phases from all around the world in my home page section.
-I would also need to be careful with words used in the system that might be sensitive or inappropriate.
+I would need to make my end-user feel welcomed when using the system by including a international student showcase picture to show that students environment is friendly and not scary.
+I would also need to be careful with words used in the system that might be sensitive or inappropriate aswell as use simple language.

+To ensure this I will need to ask a few international students from different culture to play around with my site and see if there is anything inappropriate to them
 <!-- Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication. -->

 -------------------------------------------------